A time-nonlocal multiphysics finite element method with Crank-Nicolson scheme for poroelasticity model with secondary

 Among the above high-order time discretization schemes, the Crank-Nicolson scheme is widely used due to its good stability, conservation properties, and second-order accuracy.
 This scheme was proposed by Crank and Nicolson \cite{Crank1947} in 1947.
 Its core idea is to discretize at the midpoint $t_{n+\frac{1}{2}}$ of the time step, using central difference approximation for time derivatives and arithmetic averaging of adjacent time layers for spatial terms.

 The innovations of this paper are as follows:

-(1) Proposing a novel multiphysics reformulated model with time integral terms for the poroelastic model with secondary consolidation.
+(1) Proposing a novel multiphysics reformulated model with time integral terms for the poroelasticity model with secondary consolidation.

 For the case where the physical parameters $\lambda$, $\lambda^*$ and $c_0$ are all finite positive constants, by introducing two auxiliary variables with clear physical meanings---fluid content $\eta$ and generalized pressure $\xi$---the original strongly coupled model is reformulated into a generalized Stokes equation with time integral terms and a diffusion equation.
 This reformulation reveals the multiphysics processes hidden in the original model: fluid transport behaves independently, and solid deformation is driven by the generalized pressure gradient.
 Particularly, the time integral terms in the reformulated model reflect the memory effect of materials, i.e., the current state depends not only on the current external forces but also on the historical evolution process.
-Then, for the formulated model, we prove the existence and uniqueness of weak solutions.
+Then, for the reformulated model, we prove the existence and uniqueness of weak solutions.

-(2) Designing a time-nonlocal multiphysics finite element method with the Crank--Nicolson scheme for the reformulated model.
+(2) Designing a time-nonlocal multiphysics finite element method with the Crank-Nicolson scheme for the reformulated model.

-For the discrete scheme, the spatial discretization employs the high-order Taylor--Hood mixed finite element method: displacement $\mathbf{u}$ uses $(r+1)$-th order Lagrange elements, $\xi$ and $\eta$ use $r$-th order Lagrange elements, and the time discretization uses the Crank--Nicolson scheme.
-Systematic theoretical analysis is conducted in this paper, including the stability analysis of the fully discrete scheme and the optimal order error estimation.
+For the discrete scheme, the spatial discretization employs the high-order Taylor-Hood mixed finite element method: displacement $\mathbf{u}$ uses $(r+1)$-th order Lagrange elements, $\xi$ and $\eta$ use $r$-th order Lagrange elements, and the temporal discretization uses the Crank-Nicolson scheme.
+Systematic theoretical analysis is conducted in this paper, including the stability analysis of the fully discrete scheme and the optimal-order error estimates.